How to Enable or Disable Microphone Access for Apps in Windows 11

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CapabilityAccessManager\ConsentStore\microphone

-Right-click the microphone folder, select New -> String Value, and name it Value.
-Double-click it and type Allow or Deny.
+Right-click in the right pane, choose New, then String Value, and name it Value.
+Double-click this new value and type Allow or Deny.

 Let Desktop Apps Access Your Microphone